sumitrj/ML4H-summary/Problem Statement 1.md

 ### Task 1: Processing of IEEE8023 data:
 1. Cleaning of metadata
 2. Processing the  Clinical Notes to determing patient symptoms and find if more variables can be included using the same.
 3. Use the feature set to train different DNNs and validate the result
+4. If needed, Train GAN to augment images of classes with lesser data and use it to train the classifier and observe results.
+5. If needed, Use semisupervised learning to account for classes with high variance.
+6. Eperiment labelling using Reinforcement Learning

 ### Task 2:  Processing RSNA images